wp-plugins/list-custom-taxonomy-widget/readme.txt

 1. Add the widget to your sidebar(s) with wordpress' drag-and-drop interface and configure the options.

 == Frequently Asked Questions ==
+= Can I Show Custom Taxonomies in a [Page/Header/non-widget-area] = I'll save you the hassle of downloading the plugin and digging through its source code.
+Just use the `wp_list_categories()` function in your theme (or plugin) to display custom taxonomies as a list, and use `wp_dropdown_categories` for a dropdown (this one does require some supplementary html).
+This plugin is essentially a widget UI shell for these functions.
+If you want to use the plugin's code for it, go right ahead, but it really does just widgetize those functions.

 = Where's the settings page? =
 There is no (need for a) settings page.
 Simply go to appearance->widgets and drag the List Custom Taxonomy Widget into your sidebar(s) where you want to list the category/taxonomy.